reactjs/react.dev/content/tutorial/tutorial.md

 >Note
 >
 >The DOM `<button>` element's `onClick` attribute has a special meaning to React because it is a built-in component.
 For custom components like Square, the naming is up to you.
 We could give any name to the Square's `onClick` prop or Board's `handleClick` method, and the code would work the same.
-In React, it's conventional to use `on[Event]` names for props which represent events and `handle[Event]` for the methods which handle the events.
+In React, it's conventional to use `on[Event]` names for props that represent events and `handle[Event]` for the methods which handle the events.

 When we try to click a Square, we should get an error because we haven't defined `handleClick` yet.
 We'll now add `handleClick` to the Board class: